MartynJacques/martynjacques.github.io/_posts/2016-20-12-the-perfect-latex-atom-setup.markdown

 - pdfview

 - spell-check, this is installed by default but make sure to add 'text.tex.latex' to the grammars list in the package settings

+This setup has worked brilliantly, and I'm yet to run into any issues with it.